 I read a review from a patient who had his son operated on with the Pectus Up Surgery in Barcelona, Spain.
 The inserted plate shifted, and the kid was in extreme pain.
 The plate could be seen beneath his skin, which wasn't comforting.

 The surgeon who did the surgery in Barcelona hardly replied to their worried messages.
 They tried for months to schedule the surgery to remove the dislocated plate in Barcelona.
 Then they reached out to Dr. Kolvekar in London, and he immediately responded to their messages, even scheduling the surgery in a few days.

 Surgeons did the surgery perfectly, and surgeons correctly set the plate back in place.
 They initially thought that the repair for the pectus excavatum failed when the plate was dislocated.
-However, now the container is removed, the user’s son’s chest looks fantastic and is doing very well.
+However, now that the container is removed, the user's son's chest looks fantastic and is doing well.

 They are delighted with the outcome of the Pectus Up surgery and say it was very worth it to avoid the risk and pain of the Nuss procedure.
 They couldn't recommend Dr. Shyam Kolvekar enough for the Pectus Up surgery at the St. Bartholomew hospital.

-The kid went from running for an hour on the treadmill and lifting weights to not being able to walk a block without sitting on the sidewalk when the pectus excavatum deformity worsened in puberty.
+The kid went from running for an hour on the treadmill and lifting weights to being unable to walk a block without sitting on the sidewalk when the pectus excavatum deformity worsened in puberty.
 After the surgery, he could take a deep breath for the first time and be able to run again within two months.

 Dr. Kolvekr in London advocates more scientific research to determine the appropriateness of the individual's anatomy.

 A male patient who underwent the Pectus Up surgery in Greece immediately regretted having undergone this surgery.